AlaskanFox444/AlaskanFox444/README.md

 It smells good.
 Not like a flower, but I like it.
 Yeah, fuzzy.
-Ohemical-y.
+Chemical-y.
-Oareful, guys.
+Careful, guys.
 It's a little grabby.
 My sweet lord of bees!
-Oandy-brain, get off there!
+Candy-brain, get off there!
 Problem!
 - Guys!
 - This could be bad.